 The Evolution of the HR Operating Model.

-HR emerges into the modern organisation with the formation of the first Personnel Department around 1900.
 Whereas in the late 80s the predominant HR Operating Model was the three-legged stool of the Ulrich Model.
 Ulrich started researching HR from the perspective of customer satisfaction and skills required in HR.
-Read more about the evoluation of the HR model.

 Drivers of HR Transformation

-In 2010, with the clouds of the financial crisis still firmly in our minds, significant cost-cutting programs were implemented, as well as cost savings in the HR function itself.
+In 2010, with the clouds of the financial crisis still firmly in our minds, significant cost-cutting programmes were implemented, as well as cost savings in the HR function itself.
 Year on year the focus on HR cost and HR service quality continued.
 The drivers of HR transformation in business were:

-• Adjustment of HR strategies to high cost / low-cost markets
+• Adjustment of HR strategies to high cost / low-cost markets.

-• Simplifying the HR Model by standardising HR processes and policies
+• Simplifying the HR model by standardising HR processes and policies.

-• Enhancement of leadership
+• Enhancement of leadership.

-• Building and managing of capabilities globally
+• Building and managing of capabilities globally.

-• Driving higher levels of productivity and performance
+• Driving higher levels of productivity and performance.

-Methodology of the HR Model
+Strategic HR Model

 The methodologies used are lean and agile, and are being applied to also other areas of business, including the HR function.